 - Arrange the remaining half of the toasted and peeled hazelnuts on a silicone mat or parchment paper lined sheet pan.
 Group them as close together as you can.

-- In a medium skillet, combine sugar, butter, and water over medium heat.
-Swirl to combine.
+- In a medium skillet or small sauce pot, combine sugar and water over medium heat.
+Stir to hydrate the sugar, then add the butter.

-- Cook the sugar mixture until it melts and becomes very bubbly.
-This is the liquid boiling away.
-Stir occasionally and swirl the pan to keep the bubbles from coming up too high.
+- Cook the sugar mixture without stirring until it becomes very bubbly.
+This is the water boiling away (at 212°).
+Swirl the pan (don't stir) if needed to keep the bubbles from coming up too high.
 Don't walk away — the sugar can burn quite easily!

 - When the sugar mixture starts to brown, continue swirling until it becomes a rich, golden amber color.
-Immediately remove from the heat and pour over the hazelnuts.
+Immediately remove from the heat and pour over the hazelnuts on the silicone mat.
 Have a spatula ready to go because the sugar will cool quickly.
 Push any hazelnuts that weren't coated into the sugar mixture.
 Scoop any sugar mixture that has pooled away from the hazelnuts onto the hazelnuts.
 Its ok if they aren't fully or evenly coated, just do your best to get them covered.

 - Once the hazelnut praline has cooled completely, transfer it to a cutting board.
 Use a very sharp knife to chop into small, bite-sized pieces.
 Place in a container in the freezer for at least 1 hour before stirring into the ice cream.